ishan-chaudhary/AIS_project/README.md

   ### Create Samples for Further analysis
   Python script "populate_sample" takes the csv output of the sample MMSIs from the Jupyter Notebook "ships_trips_analysis" and adds all positions from the "ship_position" table to a new "ship_position_sample" table.

+  ### A note on Spatial Indices
+  I first failed to create spatial indices at all.
+This led to a 2 minute 45 second spatial join between a table with 9265 positions and the WPI table with 3630 ports.
+By adding a spatial index with the below syntax to both tables, the query then took only 124 msec.
+Running the same query against over 2 million rows in the sample data took 2.6 seconds.

+  CREATE INDEX wpi_geog_idx
+  ON wpi
+  USING GIST (geog);
+  CREATE INDEX ship_test_geog_idx
+  ON ship_test
+  USING GIST (geog);

   ## Notes on Visualizing in QGIS

   Large numbers of points within a vector layer can severely impact rendering performance within QGIS.
 Recommend using the "Set Layer Scale Visibility" to only show the points at a certain scale.
 Currently I found a minimum of 1:100000 appropriate with no maximum.
 Ship trips can have no scale visbility because they render much faster.